Personal loans from your credit union are perfect for:

 In my experience as a loan officer for the credit union, one of the most frequent requests was for a debt consolidation loan.
 Several times a week, I would have a member come to me and explain: “Jason, I can’t seem to catch up.
 I have too many scattered payments to credit card companies at high interest rates.
 I can hardly keep up, and I feel like I am getting nowhere.
 Is there anything the credit union can do to help me?”

-Payment Example: 48 monthly payments of $25.12 per $1,000 borrowed at 9.50% APR.
+Payment Example: 60 monthly payments of $22.88 per $1,000 borrowed at 13.24% APR.
 APR = Annual Percentage Rate.
 Actual rate may vary based on creditworthiness and terms of loan.
+Rates for personal loans are subject to change at any time.